 ETA’s mission is to research and analyze energy markets in the context of the economic and policy trends that are driving one of the great transitions in history -- the transition away from fossil fuels towards more sustainable sources of energy in the context of climate change.
-Analyzing the economic and policy risks increasingly embedded in the exploration, development, and extraction of fossil fuels will be a central focus of the group’s work, with ETA offering advisory and consulting services to the not-for-profit, public and commercial sectors.Read More
+Analyzing the economic and policy risks increasingly embedded in climate change will be a central focus of the group’s work, with ETA offering advisory and consulting services to the not-for-profit, public and commercial sectors.Read More

 Not For Profit

 Civil Society is a driving force in the Energy Transition towards more sustainable outcomes.
 ETA seeks to carry out research and advise the Not For Profit sector on key financial issues such as carbon risk, cleaner energy trends and policy in a climate change context.
 The "Inevitable Policy Response" to climate change is a key focus.Read More

 The Energy Transition will be one of the most significant economic and infrastructure trends in the next 50 years.
 Ranging from Mining , Utility, Manufacturing and Finance industries there will be major financial implications.
 ETA is positioned to carry out research and advise on these.Read More

 Climate change poses a systemic risk to institutional investors.
 All portfolios are exposed to it, yet the impacts will be uneven across asset classes, sectors and geographies.
 Understanding how this could play out is of central importance to investors’ response to the climate challenge.
 A key approach is the use of scenario analysis to test the resilience of the portfolio to a number of future states.
 This can further be developed for financial analysis.

 This paper primarily seeks to help investors, both Asset Owners and Asset Managers and their service providers to:

 1. understand an end point ambition requires a scenario pathway to be of use in financial analysis;